bern/git-demo/README.md

-This is a great idea.
+This is a really great idea.